 On Dogs, Cats and Children

-Ella is spayed, up-to-date on her vaccines, micro-chipped, has tested negative for heartworm disease and is on a monthly heartworm preventative.
+Tessa is up-to-date on her vaccinations, has been spayed, has tested negative for heartworm disease, is micro-chipped and is on a monthly heartworm preventative.

-Ella is located in a private foster home in Accokeek, Maryland.
+Tessa is located in a private home in Aberdeen, Maryland.

 On Dogs, Cats and Children